Join us online!

 Natural Curiosity in the New Normal

 This four-part webinar series has been designed to support you in your return to school during extraordinary times, so that you can enrich outdoor time with learning in all areas of curriculum, while building community with your students and safeguarding everyone’s health.
+Chi-miigwetch and thank you to those who joined the conversation – we look forward to supporting you again throughout 2021.

 Educator Strategies for Getting and Staying Outside